-Definition, calculation, and tips
+Definition, formula, calculation and tips

 When it comes to advertising and marketing, return on ad spend (ROAS) is one of, if not the, most important marketing metrics to consider when assessing your ad campaign and your advertising budget.
 And considering that most businesses are scrutinizing profit margins and each dollar spent on advertising efforts, ROAS is more important than ever.
 In short, ROAS determines a marketing campaign’s effectiveness, which is measured by the earned revenue for each dollar spent on advertising.
-In this guide, we’ll review the particulars of ROAS, how to calculate it, what a “high ROAS” looks like, and how it differs from other figures like return on investment (ROI) and advertising cost of sales (ACOS).
+In this guide, we’ll review the particulars of ROAS, how to calculate it, what a “high ROAS” looks like, and how it differs from other objectives and key results (OKRs) like return on investment (ROI) and advertising cost of sales (ACOS).